Terrell County License Hearing Guide

 How to Prepare

-- Consider Hiring a DUI Attorney: An experienced DUI attorney can represent you at the ALR hearing, gather evidence, cross-examine witnesses, and present a strong defense on your behalf.
-While you can represent yourself, having legal counsel significantly increases your chances of a favorable outcome.
+- Consider Hiring a DUI Attorney: A DUI attorney can represent you at the ALR hearing, present evidence on your behalf, cross-examine witnesses, and argue your case to the hearing officer.

 Possible Outcomes

-- Suspension Overturned: If the DPS fails to meet its burden of proof, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If the hearing officer determines that the DPS has not met its burden of proof, your license will not be suspended.

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain a restricted license, also known as an occupational license, allowing you to drive for essential purposes.
+Even if your license is suspended, you may be eligible for an occupational license, which allows you to drive for essential purposes.

 Getting Your License Back